 It was one of the most memorable moments in wrestling history.
 Here, Roddy Piper and Jimmy Snuka open up about their classic coconut segment on Piper’s Pit, how it developed, and the alleged permanent damage Snuka suffered from the attack.

 Joining back up with the WWF in 1984 gave Roddy Piper a chance to show off his top-notch mic skills with the invention of Piper’s Pit, a weekly interview segment where Roddy would interview the other wrestlers, usually berating, attacking, or insulting them in the process, claiming, "Just when they think they have the answers, I change the questions!"

 The segments became one of the main staples of WWF television in the ’80s.
 It gave Roddy Piper a chance to build storylines and use the show as a platform to catapult himself to the top of the company with his eccentric high-energy performance and witty improvised lines.

-On March 28, 1984, at The Field House in Hamburg, Pennsylvania, Roddy Piper invited Jimmy Snuka to come on to his show for a segment that launched a memorable feud between the two wrestlers.
+On March 28, 1984, at Ag Hall in Allentown, Pennsylvania, Roddy Piper invited Jimmy Snuka to come on to his show for a segment that launched a memorable feud between the two wrestlers.
 Snuka, who had been a guest on Piper’s Pit already, requested another visit to the show as Roddy didn’t allow Snuka the chance to get in any words edge-wise the first time around.
 Snuka wanted his chance to finally speak his mind.

 Right from the start of the segment, Roddy again didn’t allow Snuka to speak.
 Rather, Piper kept pulling the microphone away from Snuka and talking over him before he could get a word in.